This tutorial will explain how to fix the error “There is not enough memory available” when syncing an iPad, iPhone or iPod with iTunes.

 - You’ll notice it try to sync pictures right before the error pops up.
-As you can see in the screenshot below, iTunes is optimizing 1 of 5 images to transfer to the iPad.
+As you can see in the screenshot below, iTunes is optimizing 1 of 5 images to transfer to my iPad.

 - Then the error message will pop up.
-Here’s the “solution” – just click the Sync button again.
+Here’s the temporary workaround – just click the Sync button again.
 As you’ll notice, the number of pictures that iTunes is optimizing is fewer (in the screenshot below it’s optimizing just 3 images).
 That means 2 of the photos actually did get transferred to your iPad in the last sync, before the error.

 - So just keep clicking that Sync button until you get a successful and completed sync.
 If you want to fix the problem, follow the steps in the next section.